rearming/RT/README.md

 **(Don't be confused of 'Dota 6' title)**

-Github can't upload screenshots properly, so you can see them [here](https://github.com/rearming/RT/tree/master/screenshots)
+Sometimes Github can't upload screenshots properly, so you can see them [here](https://github.com/rearming/RT/tree/master/screenshots)

 ![](/screenshots/qADw7VMNr44.jpg)